Tutorial

 In Shotomatic, choose the capture target.

 Use window capture when the whole reader window should appear in the PDF.
-This is usually the easiest option for Kindle-style readers, browser readers, course pages, and apps with a consistent window.
-If Kindle is your specific case, the Kindle books to PDF guide covers the reader-specific setup in more detail.
+It is a straightforward option for permitted browser readers, course pages, and apps with a consistent window.
+The Kindle PDF and offline-options guide explains why commercial Kindle titles require a different, official-first decision.

 Use custom area capture when you only want the page content and not the toolbar, sidebar, or browser frame.
 This takes a little more setup, but it creates a cleaner archive.